robloo/SymbolIconManager/Source/Data/ReadMe.md

  * [GitHub Repo](https://github.com/winjs/winjs/tree/master/src/fonts)

-The source data is in maintence mode and hasn't been changed in seven years (as of 2021).
+The source data is in maintenance mode and hasn't been changed in seven years (as of 2021).
 WinJS itself has been deprecated.
 Therefore, this data is not expected to need updates in the future.

 #### JSON File